jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_04_manage_teams_voice_environment.md

 ### Task 3 - Configure call delegation

-In this task you will configure Alex Wilbur so that Katie Jordan is a delegate of Alex Wilbur and is allowed to make calls on their behalf, but not receive calls.
+In this task you will configure Alex Wilber so that Katie Jordan is a delegate of Alex Wilbur and is allowed to make calls on their behalf, but not receive calls.

 1. You are still signed in to MS720-CLIENT01 as “Admin” and signed into the **Microsoft Teams admin center** as **Katie Jordan**.